It is very important that you let us know:

 - If the patient is asthmatic or has had an allergic reaction to the radiological contrast agent, drugs or food.

 - If the patient is receiving any treatment.

 - If the patient experiences persistent dizziness or vomiting and fever hours after anaesthesia.
 In this case, notify the hospital as soon as possible.

 - If you are a woman and you think that you could be pregnant.

 Below are a number of warnings and tips for families that will be useful to you if your child has to undergo diagnostic imaging tests.

-Some diagnostic tests require that children fast or are administered some type of anaesthesia.
+Some diagnostic tests require that children fast or are administered some type of anesthesia.
 The Hospital staff will inform you if there are any specific instructions for the medical examination which the child will undergo.
 It is necessary to follow the instructions for all tests involving sedation.
-If you have any doubt, contact the Diagnostic Imaging Department.
+If you have any doubt, contact the Diagnostic Imaging Area.

 In general, a family member may accompany the patient in the room where the test is to be performed, unless the patient is already sedated or the type of procedure advises against the presence of the mother, father or companion.